How to Pay Your Credit Card Bill

 Many people fall under the false belief that they only build credit if they carry a balance.
 This is false.
 In fact, it can even hurt your credit if your balance gets too big.
 Your minimum payment will go up.
 You may find yourself having difficulty paying.
 It may also cause you to miss a payment and hurt your credit score.
 If you’re wondering, should I carry a balance on my credit card?
 The answer is no.

-You can get out of this situation by comparing the best balance transfer credit cards.
+You can get out of this situation by comparing the balance transfer credit cards.
 Look for one that gives you a zero percent introductory offer.
 For example, the Citi® Diamond Preferred® Card offers 21 months of 0 interest on balance transfers.
 This perk allows you to pay off your existing balances without any additional interest.
 Just make sure you don’t wrack up more charges on this card before you pay it off.

 - The Truth: You want to avoid carrying a balance from month to month.
 Carrying a balance opens you up to interest charges.
 This can quickly stack up on top of your balance amount.
 If you can’t pay the total amount, pay the minimum payment.
 This will keep your account in good standing.